Inflation Regime

-An inflation regime is a persistent macro backdrop in which inflation behaves with enough continuity to shape the wider economic environment.
+An inflation regime is a persistent macro environment in which inflation behaves with enough continuity, breadth, and transmission power to shape economic behavior and macro interpretation.
 It is not defined by one hot print, one soft print, or a brief run of unusual data.
-It becomes a regime when inflation shows a durable pattern in direction, persistence, and reach, so that businesses, households, policymakers, and markets begin to operate against it as an established condition rather than as a temporary disturbance.
+It becomes a regime when inflation shows a durable pattern across time and across the economy, so that businesses, households, policymakers, and markets begin to treat it as part of the backdrop rather than as a temporary disturbance.

-Within broader regime foundations, inflation matters not simply because prices move, but because sustained price behavior changes how the economy is interpreted.
-When inflation repeatedly accelerates, decelerates, or remains unstable over time, it starts to influence expectations, pricing behavior, wage dynamics, financing conditions, and macro sensitivity across the system.
+Within broader regime foundations, inflation matters not simply because prices move, but because sustained price behavior changes how the environment is read.
+When inflation repeatedly accelerates, decelerates, or remains unstable over time, it begins to influence expectations, pricing behavior, wage dynamics, financing conditions, and macro sensitivity across the system.

-An inflation regime is also different from inflation as a general phenomenon.
-Inflation in the broad sense refers to the ongoing rise in prices and the many forces that can drive it.
-An inflation regime is narrower.
-It refers to the way inflation behaves as a state of the environment: whether it is stable, rising, fading, volatile, broad-based, narrow, demand-led, supply-led, or prone to repeated reversals.
-The focus is less on measurement detail and more on how inflation organizes the macro backdrop.
+An inflation regime is also narrower than inflation as a general phenomenon.
+Inflation refers to the rise in prices and the many forces that can drive it.
+An inflation regime refers to the way inflation behaves as a state of the environment: whether it is stable, rising, fading, volatile, broad-based, narrow, demand-led, supply-led, or prone to repeated reversals.
+The focus is less on one reading and more on the pattern that organizes the nominal backdrop.

 What differentiates one inflation regime from another